riot-ci/RIOT/tests/bench_periph_timer/README.md

 #### TEST_UNEXPECTED_VARIANCE

 Mark the output row if the computed variance is greater than this value.
-Default: `100`
+This value will be automatically recomputed to compensate for the variance resulting from the truncation in the tick conversion if the reference timer is running at a higher frequency than the timer under test.
+Default: `10`

 #### TEST_UNEXPECTED_MEAN

-Mark the output row if the computed mean absolute value is greater than this value.
-Default: `100`
+Mark the output row if the computed mean absolute value is greater than this number of timer under test ticks.
+This value will be automatically recomputed to compensate for the error resulting from the truncation in the tick conversion if the reference timer is running at a higher frequency than the timer under test.
+Default: `10`